huaminghuangtw/Evergreen-Notes/Permanent-Notes/Boredom promotes creativity.md

 After observing that highly creative individuals like Einstein, Mozart, and da Vinci valued “free-floating periods of thought,” [@andreasenJourneyChaosCreativity2011] studied brain activity during idle moments.

 Surprisingly, the brain wasn’t idle at all but rather engaged in active processes.
-This state, called **Random Episodic Silent Thinking (R.E.S.T.)** or the **Default Mode Network (DMN)**, is when the brain actively seeks connections and forms associations, making sense of experiences.
+This state, called **Random Episodic Silent Thinking (R.E.S.T.)** or the **Default Mode Network (DMN) 預設模式網路** [@raichleDefaultModeBrain2001], is when the brain actively seeks connections and forms associations, making sense of experiences.

 DMN is best known for being active when a person is not focused on the outside world, engaged with doing mindless activities (such as _walking_, _running_, _bike riding_, _taking shower_ ,[^2] _driving_, _house cleaning_, _washing the dishes_, _hanging up the laundry_, _going to the grocery store_, _sitting on the beach/couch/sofa_, etc.), and the brain is at wakeful rest (such as during daydreaming and mind-wandering [^3]).